 There are various ways to export the plots generated by PGOPHER

 for use by other programs, depending on the required result.
 For

 Text File with Numbers

-This is produced by File,
+This is produced by exporting to a

 then pasting into another application.
 The produces a text file,

 - For multiple curves the x

 simulation or an overlay are involved.